-Gloria Farha Flenje Focht will present a talk about SCR 1611, a measure which will be on the ballot in August 2026 to change the selection of Kansas Supreme Court Judges to a direct election.
+Gloria Farha Flentje Focht will present a talk about SCR 1611, a measure which will be on the ballot in August 2026 to change the selection of Kansas Supreme Court Judges to a direct election.

 The amendment would mean that justices would be elected by popular vote for six-year terms through staggered elections beginning in 2028.